-The basic configuration options for these types are discussed at Section 4.11.1.2, "LDAP" [131].
+The basic configuration options for these types are discussed at Section 4.11.1.2, "LDAP" [132].
 However, other server/schema types can be supported by defining the fields to query and the LDAP searches to perform.
 These options are configured by adjusting entries in the Config Editor of the Admin Web App.
 The following configuration properties are available:

-Configuration property Description ldap.schema.user-name-field The LDAP field that contains the user's username. • Content of this field is converted to lowercase when synchro- nized with the SavaPage database. ldap.schema.user-full-name-field The LDAP field that contains the user's full name. ldap.schema.user-email-field The LDAP field that contains the user's email address. • Content of this field is converted to lowercase when synchro- nized with the SavaPage database. ldap.schema.user-department-field The LDAP field that contains the user's department. ldap.schema.user-office-field The LDAP field that contains the user's office location. ldap.schema.user-name-search The LDAP search to retrieve the user.
+Configuration property Description ldap.schema.user-name-field The LDAP field that contains the user's username.
+Content of this field is converted to lowercase when synchronized with the SavaPage database. ldap.schema.user-full-name-field The LDAP field that contains the user's full name. ldap.schema.user-email-field The LDAP field that contains the user's email address.
+Content of this field is converted to lowercase when synchronized with the SavaPage database. ldap.schema.user-department-field The LDAP field that contains the user's department. ldap.schema.user-office-field The LDAP field that contains the user's office location. ldap.schema.user-name-search The LDAP search to retrieve the user.
 The {0} in the search is replaced with when listing all users, and [username] when searching for a specific user.
-If no search is defined the default is ([userName- Field]={0}).
-IMPORTANT: The search must include the {0} value. ldap.schema.group-name-field The LDAP field that contains the group's name. ldap.schema.group-full-name-field The LDAP field that contains the group's full name. ldap.schema.group-member-field The LDAP field that contains the group members. ldap.schema.group-search The LDAP search to retrieve the group.
-The $\{0\}$ in the search is replaced with for all group searches.
-If no search is defined, the default is ([groupMember-Field]={0}), which means get all entries with at least one member.
+If no search is defined the default is (userNameField={0}), where userNameField is the value of configuration property "ldap.schema.user-name-field".
+IMPORTANT: The search must include the {0} value and involve the LDAP field as specified in configuration property "ldap.schema.user-name-field". ldap.schema.group-name-field The LDAP field that contains the group's name. ldap.schema.group-full-name-field The LDAP field that contains the group's full name. ldap.schema.group-member-field The LDAP field that contains the group members. ldap.schema.group-search The LDAP search to retrieve the group.
+The {0} in the search is replaced with for all group searches.
+If no search is defined, the default is ([groupMember-Field]= $\{0\}$), which means get all entries with at least one member.
 IMPORTANT: The search must include the {0} value. ldap.schema.posix-groups If Y, then the group member field contains the user's username.
 If N, then the group member field contains the user's DN.